- At the Windows command prompt, set the

 - Go to

-.
+SelectORACLEand note the value of theinst_lockey.
+This is the location of Oracle Universal Installer.
+The default location isc:\Program Files\Oracle\Inventory.
 If this value is different, make a note of it so that you can delete it later.

 - Delete the